DWTechs/efficient-node/content/sqlnosql.md

 # Into the cloud

-Modern brands emphasize interactivity between end-users, justifying decentralized, cloud-based architectures, and exposing diverse, new data needing representation.
+Modern brands emphasize interactivity between end-users, justifying decentralized, cloud-based architectures, and exposing diverse new data needing representation.
 Enter NoSQL, champion of massive, distributed, and morphing data.

 But if this non-relational interest caused traditional RDBMSs to flag at all, they are now resurging.
-SQL remains more accessible, understandable, and most-importantly **"the good enough" solution in many many cases**.
+SQL remains more accessible, understandable, and most-importantly **"the good enough" solution in most cases**.

 NoSQL increasingly represents a set of technologies with generalist applicability and inclusiveness.
 Traditional SQL solutions are also rebranding as generalized databases and connecting with NoSQL.
 Clearly both paradigms remain equally valid in the modern transition to the cloud.

-# When to use

-Generally, NoSQL is preferred for:

-- Graph or hierarchical data
-- Data sets which are both large and mutate significantly,
-- Businesses growing extremely fast but lacking data schemata.

-In terms of use cases, this might translate to social networks, online content management, streaming analytics, or mobile applications (ie : gigantic applications).

-RDBMs is more appropriate when the data is:

-- Small
-- Conceptually modeled as tabular
-- In systems where consistency is critical

-SQL remains the best solution for small business accounting systems, sales databases, or transactional systems like payment processing in e-commerce.
-When in doubt, SQL is also more appropriate, as RDBMSs are better supported and fault-tolerant.

-# business ROI.
+# Conclusion

 SQL is old and sometimes constraining, but also time-tested and increasingly considered a universal interface for data analysis.
 NoSQL databases are new and flexible, but lack maturity and require user specialization.
 Pragmatically both models are useful and even growing together.

 Ultimately, a technology is only valuable when it serves your business (ie with increased ROI).
 Even companies like Google, with resources to innovate ad-hoc NoSQL systems from scratch, have found that SQL provided additional value and restored it within critical systems.

-# Conclusion

 As usual, do not over-achitecture your project.
 An objective analysis with weighted criterias will help to make the good decision.
+SQL is still relevant in most situations.